“A vital person vitalizes. The world is a wasteland.”

 This narrative is potent, showing how despite best efforts, fate remains outside of our hands.
 Skill and effort does not guarantee success — although it does make it more likely.
 Especially poignant is Marty’s attempt to start the car: after all of his planning and preparation, his future comes down to a moment of cosmic chance (or divine providence?) — although note that he was prepared to make the most of it.
 There are forces at work upon us which we do not fully understand.
 How much of heroics is noticing and taking the opportunities given?

-The last point to make regarding this film is how each of these two narratives hinges on a single, central moment, around which all other events are either preparations or consequences.
+The last point to make regarding this film is how each of these two narratives hinges on a single, central moment, around which all other events are either preparations or consequences — a concept analogous to the somewhat-dated metaphor of a “watershed moment”.

 For George, his story revolves around the moment at the dance, where he pushes the boy away.
 It is his moment of heroic action: the events prior all build up to that moment, and everything after is a consequence of that moment.